BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 ![](images/SlideNote.gif#center)

-Slide notes garantees that the target pitch will be reached by the end of the note (end of the triangle) but this might happen a bit earlier than the visual repesentation suggests.
+Slide notes guarantees that the target pitch will be reached by the end of the note (end of the triangle) but this might happen a bit earlier than the visual representation suggests.
 Especially in the higher pitches.
 This is due to the fact that the pitch calculations are all integer-based (with 1-bit of fraction) and it is often impossible to get the exact required slope to reach the pitch at the exact time.

 To create a slide note, simply select "Toggle Slide Note" from the note context menu and adjust the target note.
 On desktop, you can also simply hold **S**, click on a note and drag up/down to create a slide note.